Powering Progress Together (PPT) is a global series of engagements convened by Shell to encourage dialogue about future energy challenges.

 Facilitated by: Bruno Gardner – Managing Director Policy & Innovation, Carbon Trust Speakers: Tessa Cook – Co-Founder and COO, OLIO; David Moss – General Manager, Shell Retail UK; Richard Wright – Behavioural Science Director, Unilever

 New technologies have transformed consumer behaviour – from wearable technology tracking our daily step counts to apps linked to our smart homes.
-We will explore how other sectors adopt technology as a key to driving consumer behaviour.
+We explored how other sectors adopt technology as a key to driving consumer behaviour.

 Session Two: How will new technologies drive low emission mobility?

 Facilitated by: Andy Eastlake – Managing Director, Low Carbon Vehicle Partnership Speakers: Julia Thomas - Managing Director, greentomatocars; Matthew Tipper – VP New Fuels, Shell; Tony Walker - Deputy Managing Director at Toyota Motor Manufacturing